orthanc-mirrors/orthanc-book/Sphinx/source/faq/supported-images.rst

 <http://www.orthanc-server.com/static.php?page=web-viewer>`__, that
 mostly supports whatever is supported by the well-known `GDCM toolkit
 <https://sourceforge.net/projects/gdcm/>`__ by Mathieu Malaterre.
 Note
-that multiframe (notably cine) DICOM instances are currently not supported by the Web viewer plugin.
-It is also planned to create a `plugin to extend the image formats <https://trello.com/c/MAh6vIXF>`__ that are supported by the Orthanc core.
+however that multiframe (notably cine) DICOM instances are currently not supported by the Web viewer plugin.

+Finally, consider having a look at the section in the Orthanc Book about the :ref:`compatible DICOM viewers <viewers>`.